leif-hesperides/jj/docs/github.md

 This guide assumes a basic understanding of either Git or Mercurial.

-## Set up an SSH key

-As of October 2023 it's recommended to set up an SSH key to work with GitHub projects.
-See [GitHub's Tutorial][gh].
-This restriction may be lifted in the future, see [issue #469][http-auth] for more information and progress on authenticated HTTP.

 ## Basic workflow

 The simplest way to start with Jujutsu is to create a stack of commits first.